 Online public health nursing programs prepare graduate nurses to work for government agencies, nonprofit organizations, hospitals, healthcare systems, and nonprofit community programs (e.g., disaster relief programs).

 - Public Health Nurse: Public health nurses combine their nursing education with public health knowledge to educate the public on injury and disease prevention and health promotion.
-A key aspect of a public health nurse's job is to promote population-based programs and services.
+A key aspect of a public health nurse’s job is to promote population-based programs and services.
 A public health nurse uses community assessment skills, implements changes, and evaluates outcomes while promoting and preserving the health of populations.
 These nurses make a difference in communities, global health, and the lives of their clients.
-The average hourly rate for public health nurses is $23-$43 as of September 2022, according to Payscale.
+The average hourly rate for public health nurses is $38 as of May 2024, according to ZipRecruiter.

 - Medical and Health Services Manager: Medical and health services managers, also known as health care administrators, plan, direct, and coordinate services in the medical field.
-A medical practice manager may oversee a physicians' group, a clinic, or a hospital facility.
-According to the Bureau of Labor Statistics ( BLS), the median hourly wage for a health services manager is $48.72 per hour.
+A medical practice manager may oversee a physicians’ group, a clinic, or a hospital facility.
+According to the Bureau of Labor Statistics (BLS), the median hourly wage for a health services manager is $53.21 per hour.

 Frequently Asked Questions About Online Public Health Nursing Programs